Nonlinear Anisotropy in Phase-Tuned Wide-Gap Halides: Introduction

 Beyond van der Waals semiconductors, halide compounds are emerging as a promising new class of nonlinear materials \cite{saouma2017selective,yumoto2024electrically,xu2020halide}.
 Their large polarizability, tunable electronic structure, and propensity to form noncentrosymmetric lattices give rise to strong $\chi^{(2)}$ and $\chi^{(3)}$ responses even in bulk phases.
 Lead halide perovskites and copper or silver halides have exhibited tunable second- and third-order nonlinearities due to structural phase transitions, excitonic resonances, and strain \cite{goldmann1977band, dinges1976two, alexander2021anisotropic, nakamura2024strongly}.
-However, our understanding of the correlation between crystalline phase and nonlinear response in simple binary halides has been underdeveloped.
-Silver iodide (AgI) is particularly intriguing because it exhibits polymorphism between zincblende (\zbAgI) and wurtzite (\wzAgI) phases at ambient conditions \cite{burley1963polymorphism,patnaik1998studies,sabath2022atomic} - both being direct-gap, noncentrosymmetric semiconductors \cite{laref1999tight}.
-This makes AgI a rare system for isolating phase-induced effects on nonlinear optical processes within the same chemical composition.

-In this Letter, we investigate phase-dependent nonlinear optical effects in silver iodide thin films synthesized by controlled physical vapor deposition.
-Using polarization-resolved SHG and two-photon photoluminescence spectroscopy, we reveal distinct anisotropic responses associated with the \zbAgI (111) and \wzAgI (101) phases.
-The results demonstrate how crystallographic phase dictate nonlinear light–matter interactions in halide semiconductors, offering a pathway toward phase-engineered halide platforms for nanoscale optoelectronic and quantum photonic applications.
+However, in many halide systems, structural changes are accompanied by variations in chemistry, defect populations, or disorder, which complicates attributing the nonlinear optical response solely to the crystallographic phase.
+A material in which phase can be varied while composition remains fixed is therefore especially useful for separating structure-driven changes in nonlinear anisotropy from compositional effects.
+Silver iodide (AgI) provides such a platform.
+AgI exhibits polymorphism between zincblende (\zbAgI) and wurtzite (\wzAgI) under ambient conditions \cite{burley1963polymorphism,patnaik1998studies,sabath2022atomic}, while preserving the same Ag-I stoichiometry and tetrahedral coordination framework.
+Because both polymorphs are noncentrosymmetric and direct-gap semiconductors \cite{laref1999tight}, the comparison is not limited to a symmetry-allowed versus symmetry-forbidden SHG case.
+Instead, it permits a more selective examination of how a change in long-range crystal symmetry modifies the angular response of both SHG and 2PPL within a common chemical system.